boisgera/audio.timit/README.md

   - get a rich representation for search results, alongside the textual one.

-  - use the existing `.wav` files and the [Media Fragments URI] syntax to display players for fragments too.
+  - use the existing `.wav` files and the Media Fragments URI API to display players for fragments too.

     Arf, if we refer to the wav files into an HTML embedded audio, the files need to be accessible ...
+And if instead we base64 & embed them, we can't do it for ALL fragment, it needs to be on demand ...

     Do we need to tweak the `Audio` component?
     See <https://github.com/ipython/ipython/blob/master/IPython/lib/display.py>